 - Add a tray on top to turn one into an instant side table.

-Great for tight corners in living areas or entry spaces that need both seating and hidden storage.
+They’re great for tight corners in living areas or entry spaces that need both seating and hidden storage.
+If clutter is your main battle, these small camper storage ideas go hand in hand with a good ottoman.

 4. Slide-Out Pantry Shelves

 In tiny RV kitchens, every inch matters.
-Slide-out pantry shelves maximize vertical storage and make it easy to grab ingredients without knocking over an avalanche of cans.
-No wasted space and everything stays neat!
+Slide-out pantry shelves make the most of vertical storage and let you grab ingredients without knocking over an avalanche of cans.
+From what I’ve gathered, this is one of the upgrades RVers regret not doing sooner.

 Layout Suggestions